From the Edge of Here

 The sea has long been a place of mystery, of longing, of exploration of the unknown.
 It is the method by which we explore far-away lands and for those of us left behind it is the end of the road.
 Here in California, it is still wild and untamed, a place to love but to show great respect.

-This body of work explores the fleeting moments experienced at the edge of the continent, at cliffside, when the wind roars and the fog rolls in and there is no more road to explore.
+This body of work captures the fleeting moments experienced at the edge of the continent, at cliffside, when the wind roars and the fog rolls in and there is no more road to explore.
 The distinct edges are softened, the sounds heightened.
 The landscape is a dreamscape, more water than land.
 There is a wistful and nostalgic feel to the air and a longing here for what lies beyond the horizon and a reality that must be embraced when the fog descends.

 As the project has evolved, there has been a directed choice to blend modern (plastic cameras, scanned negs and digital positives) and historic processes (copper plate, use of the etching press) to produce the series.
 I am interested in creating timeless images that could have been made at any time in the last 100 years but are also very modern in their aesthetic and intent.